Book Hugs for Sierra Leone!

 Here are some ways that you can help...

-Quick and Easy: Go to our Amazon Wish Page:
+Quick and Easy: Go to my Amazon Wish Page:

 and purchase books that have been pre-selected as great choices for Primary Libraries in Africa.
 They can be new or used.
 Have them shipped to us at PO Box 120, Ohiopyle, PA 15470 and we will add them to the library collection!